AnaMal08/classes/finalproject/README.md

 ## Bicycling in DC

 This project presents location of bike stations, bike trails and tourist attractions along the bike trails in Washington D.C.
-This map is zoomable and interactive.
+It is a zoomable and interactive map.

 ### Data